I live in Cheddar. That’s a small town in Somerset, England. It’s famous for cheese and for a very dramatic gorge with steep cliffs and caves.

-I have three grown-up children and three grandsons.
-And a Border Collie called Nessie.
-(Who has been known to be rather naughty!)
+I have three grown-up children and three grandsons, and a Border Collie called Nessie.

 I taught English for quite a few years.
 Then I began to write educational resources – basically lesson plans around a given topic – for a publisher called The Chalkface Project.
-Alongside this, I was teaching children who were out of school because of illness, or because they were school phobic or had been excluded.
 Then I started writing stories for children – and had my first book, Spook School, published – and moved on to working with young offenders.
 After that, alongside writing, I worked for some years in the universities of Bristol and Exeter as a Royal Literary Fund Fellow, helping students learn how to write better essays.
 More books came along, including one, Emily’s Surprising Voyage, which was long-listed for the Carnegie Medal.
 (If you write books for children, that’s a big deal.
 I was very proud.)